topheman/docker-experiments/README.md

 That way, the nginx conf can work with both docker-compose AND kubernetes, proxying `http://api` - [see nginx/site.conf](nginx/site.conf).

+### Restart on failure

+If your app exits with a failure code (greater than 0) inside the container, you'll want it to restart (like you would do with pm2 and node apps).

+With [docker-compose/production](#production---docker-compose), the, directive `restart: on-failure` in the [docker-compose.yml](docker-compose.yml) file will ensure that.
+You'll be able to check it by clicking on the "exit 1 the api server" button, which will exit the golang api.
+You'll see that the uptime is back counting from 0 seconds.

+With [kubernetes/deployment](#deployment---kubernetes), I setup 2 replicas of the api server, so when you retrieve the infos, the hostname might change according of the api pod you're balance on.

+Exiting one pod won't break the app, it will fallback on the remaining replica.
+If you exit the two pods, you'll get an error retrieving infos, until one of the pod is back up by kubernetes (check their status with `kubectl get pods`).

 ### Commands

 #### Docker commands